extrasmallwinnie/micromeg/README.md

 This is all fine and there are no glaring red flags with our metadata object.

+(checkMeta takes two arguments; the first is your metadata object and the second is your sample IDs column.
+It’s set so that ‘SampleID’ is the default so we didn’t have to explicitly tell the function that.
+Try `checkMeta(metadata, "SampleType")` to see another example of a different type of warning you can get.)

 ------------------------------------------------------------------------

-OK, now let’s check on ASV and taxonomy tables:
+OK, now let’s also check on the ASV and taxonomy tables:

 ``` r